 39km (24 miles) SE of Toulon; 119km (74 miles) SW of Cannes

 If you have time for only one island, choose the beautiful, lively Île de Porquerolles.
-The Île de Port-Cros is quieter—and perhaps better for an overnight stay in order to take advantage of the great hiking, exploring, and snorkeling that would be too rushed for a 6-hour day trip.
+The Île de Port-Cros is quieter—and perhaps better for an overnight stay to take advantage of the great hiking, exploring, and snorkeling that would be too rushed for a 6-hr. day trip.
 As for the Île du Levant, 80 percent belongs to the French army and is used for missile testing; the remainder is a nudist colony.